deveshbeniwal/Unity-UI-Screen-Controller/README.md

 # Notes
 * You can edit the USC_BaseScreen.cs script to make animations to your UI switching.
 * All the new generated screen is inherited from USC_BaseScreen class, so you can use the override methods to make UI updation like, Show(), Hide(), ShowCompleted(), HideCompleted().
+* Whenever you hit the update button in window then a json file is updated to maintain the data!
+Please do not change or override it, as it may cause errors!
 * Please do not change the Generated screen scripts location!
 * Please do not use the same name in screen list.
 * Try to add screens in CAPITAL LETTERS only.